OmarElmelegy/RPG_Java/docs/README.md

 ## 🎮 How to Play

-Run `Game.java` to start the game.
+Run `src/game/Game.java` to start the game.
 You'll be prompted to load a saved game or start fresh.

 **Controls:**
 - `1` - Attack the enemy